How to Apply

 - Master of Arts in Educational Leadership: Typically fall term only, with occasional options for spring

-Some of the graduate education programs have specific admission requirements that will also help students meet the Illinois state certification/licensure requirements upon completion of their program.
+Some of the graduate education programs have specific admission requirements that will also help students meet the Illinois state licensure requirements upon completion of their program.

-All graduate education, teacher certification, and approval/endorsement candidates will need the following:
+All graduate education, teacher licensure, and approval/endorsement candidates will need the following:

 - A completed online application